Nearly query-optimal classical shadow estimation of unitary channels: Protocol for CSEU

 As $s$ increases from 1, the query number decreases and reaches the following minimum value when $s=\Theta(d)$,

 When $s$ exceeds $\Theta(d)$, however, the query number starts to increase.
-Hence, if we are allowed to perform collective measurements on multiple systems, $s=\Theta(d)$ is the best choice.
-The query costs clarified in Eqs.~\eqref{eq:singleUB} and \eqref{eq:jointUB} are the key advantage of our protocol.
-They are significantly better compared with previous approaches for the CSEU task (see Sec.~\ref{sec:PriorWork} for details).
+Hence, if we are allowed to perform collective measurements on multiple systems, the best choice of $s$ is $s=\Theta(d)$.
+Equations~\eqref{eq:singleUB} and \eqref{eq:jointUB} show that our protocol significantly outperforms previous approaches for the CSEU task (see Sec.~\ref{sec:PriorWork} for details).
+This exceptional query performance constitutes a key advantage of our protocol.

+It is worth noting that while the symmetric collective measurement $\mathcal{M}_{s}$ with $s=\Theta(d)$ can achieve maximal reduction in query complexity, it demands both a state $\Theta(d)$-design and joint operations on $\Theta(d)$ systems.
+These requirements make its experimental implementation extremely challenging with current technology.
+By contrast, choosing $s=1$ only requires performing Clifford unitaries and measurements in the computational basis, which are significantly easier to realize.
+In practice, one may adjust the parameter $s$ to strike a balance between query cost and measurement feasibility.